at2005/FlashMetal/README.md

 # FlashMetal
 FlashAttention for Apple M1 Pro

 In progress.
-I've got the attention mechanism fully working, except for masking.
+I've got the attention mechanism fully working.
+That's it.
+That's the README.